Check if you need a licence and apply

 Mandatory HMO licence

-A landlord must have a licence for a privately rented HMO if the property being rented out has:
+A landlord must have a licence for a privately rented HMO if the property being rented out:

 - tenants share some amenities like kitchen, bathroom or laundry.